-Being able to reach as many people who need us as we can.
-Making sure that we can help people outside of major towns and cities.
-Providing the space for those who need it most.
+Ben said: "We want to reach as many people who need us as we can, making sure we can help people outside of major towns and cities and providing the space for those who need it most.

-To normalise conversations around grief and for people to acknowledge their sadness and be open and honest about how they feel as a consequence of their loss, and in return for their family, friends and co-workers to be able to listen and not feel uncomfortable.
+We want to normalise conversations around grief and for people to acknowledge their sadness and be open and honest about how they feel as a consequence of their loss, and in return for their family, friends and co-workers to be able to listen and not feel uncomfortable.

 The New Normal was created by friends who had a common interest and that was to simply talk about the fathers they had lost.
-In having these honest and open discussions they realised the impact that their conversations had on themselves and one another.
+In having these honest and open discussions they realised the impact that their conversations had on one another.
 In realising this the support groups were formed for adults to share openly and honestly without judgment just how they felt and what they were experiencing.
-We, as a charity, endeavour to give that platform to whomever seeks it and needs it.
+We, as a charity, endeavour to give that platform to whomever seeks it and needs it."

 If you would like to get in contact or find out more information about 'The New Normal' please visit their website.